hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/commands.md

 *Please note: When using Ubuntu this command will fail when running in a root user shell.*

+A Javascript API is also available with the same behavior than the {{site.data.conrefs.composer_full}} command line application.

 ## Business Network Archives

 `composer archive create`